fisirc/pintos/README.md

 sudo apt install build-essential qemu-system-x86
 ```

+## Project notes

+We leave some technical notes we wrote about the assignments that you can find useful.

+They are located in the [notes/](./notes/) directory.

 ## System setup

 There's an `env` file we wrote file that provides you several utilities that you can call